tpm2-software/tpm2-pkcs11/docs/PKCS11_TOOL.md

 # Examples of pkcs11-tool

-This will not be exhaustive, as we don't wish to duplicate opensc's documentation of their tool.
+This will not be exhaustive, as we do not wish to duplicate opensc's documentation of their tool.
 But we will show case a few commands for users wishing to use this tool with tpm2-pkcs11 project.

 **For each example below, --module is the path to the pkcs11.so library and will be machine dependent.
 Note that default builds will provide the library under src/.libs**

-It makes life simpler to set p an alias, so lets do that, making sure to update`--module`:
+It makes life simpler to set up an alias, so let's do that, making sure to update `--module`:

 ```bash
 alias tpm2pkcs11-tool='pkcs11-tool --module /path/to/libtpm2_pkcs11.so
 ```

-## Changing USER pin
+## Changing USER PIN

-How to change the user pin from *myuserpin* to *mynewpin*
+How to change the user PIN from *myuserpin* to *mynewpin*

 ```sh
 tpm2pkcs11-tool --label="label" --login --pin myuserpin --change-pin --new-pin mynewpin
 Using slot 0 with a present token (0x1)
 PIN successfully changed
 ```
-You can see [Checking USER pin](#checking-user-pin) for example of checking the pin.
+You can see [Checking USER PIN](#checking-user-pin) for example of checking the PIN.

-## Checking USER pin
+## Checking USER PIN

-How to check that the pin is valid.
-The pin value shown is based off of section [Changing USER pin](#changing-user-pin)
+How to check that the PIN is valid.
+The PIN value shown is based off of section [Changing USER PIN](#changing-user-pin)

 ```sh
 tpm2pkcs11-tool --label="label" --test --pin mynewpin
 ```

-## Initializing USER pin
+## Initializing USER PIN

-How to reset or initialize the user pin given the so pin.
+How to reset or initialize the user PIN given the SO PIN.
 ```sh
 tpm2pkcs11-tool --label="label" --init-pin --so-pin mysopin --pin mynewpin
 ```

 ## Generating Random Data

-The below example will generate 4 bytes of random data and assumes the pin has been changed as in section [Checking USER pin](#checking-user-pin) for example of checking the pin.
+The below example will generate 4 bytes of random data and assumes the PIN has been changed as in section [Checking USER PIN](#checking-user-pin) for example of checking the PIN.

 ```bash
 tpm2pkcs11-tool --label="label" --pin mynewpin --generate-random 4 | xxd